rasterio/rasterio/docs/topics/concurrency.rst

    $ time python examples/thread_pool_executor.py tests/data/RGB.byte.tif /tmp/test.tif -j 1

-   real    TODO
+   real    0m4.277s
-   user    TODO
+   user    0m4.356s
-   sys     TODO
+   sys     0m0.184s

-we get an almost 3x speed up with four concurrent jobs.
+we get over 3x speed up with four concurrent jobs.

 .. code-block:: console

    $ time python examples/thread_pool_executor.py tests/data/RGB.byte.tif /tmp/test.tif -j 4

-   real    TODO
+   real    0m1.251s
-   user    TODO
+   user    0m4.402s
-   sys     TODO
+   sys     0m0.168s

 If the function that you'd like to map over raster windows doesn't release the GIL, you unfortunately cannot simply replace ``ThreadPoolExecutor`` with ``ProcessPoolExecutor``, the DatasetReader/Writer cannot be shared by multiple processes, which means that each process needs to open the file seperately, or you can do all the reading and writing from the main thread, as shown in this next example.
 This is much less efficient memory wise, however.

 .. code-block:: python

     arrays = [src.read(window=window) for window in windows]

     with concurrent.futures.ProcessPoolExecutor(